DoZator/coloring/README.md

 ## About

 Extension for Ruby string class.
 Extension add methods for coloring text or background in Terminal.
 Also add some text effects.
+Support 256 colors.

 ### Features